DiaLeor/wrangling/README.txt

     - readr and readxl Packages - notes on readr and readxl pacakges and code for reading in files of CSV format

-    - Importing Data Using R-Base Functions - details about the content update that changed read.table() default stringsAsFactors = TRUE to stringsAsFactors = FALSE
+    - Importing Data Using R-Base Functions - details about the content update that changed 'read.table' default stringsAsFactors = TRUE to stringsAsFactors = FALSE

     - Downloading Files from the Internet - notes on retrieving data directly from a url and code for downloading files from the internet